 Variable Head Tests

 Variable Head Tests are split into rising and falling Head Tests.
 A Rising Head Test is undertaken in a borehole that has a standing groundwater level.
 The water in the borehole is bailed or pumped out and the rise of the water is recorded at over time until it has reached the original level.

 A falling head test is typically undertaken on a dry borehole, or one with a low water level.
 Clean water is poured into the hole and the water level is recorded over time, up until it has reached the original level.

 What Happens If A Percolation Test Fails?

-If a Percolation Test fails, this means that the drainage area or field is not appropriate for the property and therefore a septic tank would not be suitable for the property.
+If a Percolation Test fails, this means that the drainage area or field may not be appropriate for the property and therefore a septic tank might would not be suitable for the property.

 What is a Soakaway?